dagu-org/dagu/README.md

 - `dagu scheduler [--dags=<path/to/the DAGs directory>]` - Starts the scheduler process
 - `dagu version` - Shows the current binary version

 The `--config=<config>` option is available to all commands.
 It allows to specify different dagu configuration for the commands.
 Which enables you to manage multiple dagu process in a single instance.
-See [Admin Configuration](#admin-configuration) for more details.
+See [Configuration Options](#configuration-options) for more details.

 For example: